chesteric31/ksams/README.md

 ## <a name="configure"></a> Configure the dev database

 - Run our database with Docker.
-For example, for postgresql use `docker-compose -f src/main/docker/postgresql.yml up`
+For example, for postgresql use `docker-compose -f src/main/docker/postgresql.yml up -d`
 - Run the app via `./gradlew bootRun --args='--spring.profiles.active=dev'`
 - Go to http://localhost:8081/api/v2/armors/